spierala/mini-rx-store/README.md

 `createEffect` takes 2 arguments:

 -   **`effectFn: (payload: Observable<PayLoadType>) => Observable<Partial<S>>`**:
-    Within the `effectFn` you can access the `payload$` Observable.
+    Within the `effectFn` callback you can access the `payload$` Observable.
     That Observable emits as soon as the Effect has started (e.g. by calling `createProduct(product)`).
     You can directly `pipe` on the `payload$` Observable to access the payload value and do the usual RxJS things to run the actual side effect (`mergeMap`, `switchMap` etc).
     When the side effect completed you can directly return the new feature state.

 -   **`effectName: string`**:
-    Optional Name which needs to be unique for each effect.
-That ID will show up in the logging (Redux Dev Tools / JS console).
+    Optional name which needs to be unique for each effect.
+That name will show up in the logging (Redux Dev Tools / JS console).

 #### Select Observable State (with a memoized selector):

 You can use memoized selectors also with the `Feature` API...
 You only have to omit the feature name when using `createFeatureSelector`.
-This is because the Feature API is operating on a specific feature state already (the corresponding feature name has been provided in the constructor).
+This is because the `Feature` API is operating on a specific feature state already (the corresponding feature name has been provided in the constructor).

 ```
 const getProductFeatureState = createFeatureSelector<ProductState>(); // Omit the feature name!